Depression is more than sadness. It saps your energy. It causes physical pain. And it can feel never-ending.

 Depression can cause real problems in your life.
 It can impact your ability to pursue a career, or even to hold down a job.
 It can cause relationship difficulties with family members and friends.
 And because it can be hard to take care of yourself when you feel so unwell, it can impact your physical health, too.

-But there are solutions.
-They don’t even have to take forever to implement!
+But there is help for depression.
+And it doesn’t even have to take forever to implement!

 “I just take the weight of the world on my shoulders.”

 Feeling low is one of the biggest signs of depression.
 You may feel pessimistic, or as if you can’t ever imagine your life getting any better.
 You may feel helpless to take any steps which might help you.

 You may also find yourself withdrawing from friends or family members.
 You don’t want to burden them.
 You worry they don’t like you anyway.
 Or you know you’re not at your best, and just don’t feel up to it.

 “It doesn’t matter what happens.
 Somehow I take it on as being my fault.”

 Negative core beliefs about ourselves or our situation are very common when experiencing depression.
 Thoughts like, “I’m just not good enough,” or, “it’s all my fault,” or “I don’t even deserve to be happy” can make it very hard to live a fulfilling life.

 One common belief is depression can’t ever go away.
 But with treatment and support, it can.

 “I’m tired all the time, and everything feels like a chore.
 Even things that used to feel good.”